savob/savobajic.ca/content/projects/work/kneeload.md

 everything was correct.

-Unfortunately the company did not have the software and hardware required to configure the PLC on hand for me so I had to deduce the defualt configuration of the PLC and how to interact with it using the documentation provided and a few tests.
+Unfortunately the company did not have the software and hardware required to configure the PLC on hand for me so I had to deduce the default configuration of the PLC and how to interact with it using the documentation provided and a few tests.
 The only PLC input module I had available to me at first was a two channel, 0 to 24V, analog to digital converter.
 So for testing I used a potentiometer to swing the voltage between extremes and see what needed to be done to get the robot to read and react to it.